m0onsoo/m0onsoo/README.md

 <p>
 🎓 I'm studying a <b>Data Science</b> and <b>AI</b> from <b>Korea</b> 🇰🇷 </br>
 🔥 High enthusiasm and adaptability to new technologies.
 Pursuing the infinite possibilities of Python </br>
-🎧 I like pop, rap music and movies.
-Do you believe in the possibility of AI creating the culture?
+🎧 I like pop, rap music and movies. </br></br>
+🦾 Do you believe in the possibility of AI creating the next generation culture?

 <!-- 🎧 I like classical, pop, rap music and movies </br>
 🤩 Intereseted in the changes by AI developments such as LLMs in the development of culture, so much Fun! </br>